GKStretton/SE/SE_nodejs/README.md

 Add the service account email to any calendars you want to use. (go to settings for the individual calendar)

 How to authenticate paypal stuff:

+At the moment I am using paypal sandbox accounts for mock payment, but they are linked to an api app which is created from my personal account, the app needs to be created again from a business acc.